RHS Growing Guides

 Section 1 of 8

-Sweet peppers (Capsicum) are tender and need lots of sun and consistent warmth to crop well, so are usually grown under cover in the UK, in a greenhouse, polytunnel, conservatory or coldframe.
+Sweet peppers (Capsicum), also known as bell peppers or pointed peppers depending on the fruit shape, are tender plants that need lots of sun and consistent warmth to crop well.
+They are usually grown under cover in the UK, in a greenhouse, polytunnel, conservatory or coldframe.
 They are only really successful outdoors in milder parts of the country or in long, hot summers, and benefit greatly from cloche or fleece protection.
 Wherever you’re ultimately going to grow them, they need to be sown in warmth indoors, from late winter to early spring.

 Closely related to chillies, they make attractive plants with their colourful, glossy fruits, which ripen from mid-summer to early autumn.
 They also take up little space, usually reaching only about 60cm (2ft) tall and 30cm (1ft) wide, and grow well in large pots.